-Since 2012, Mikey Hoag and the Part the Cloud committee and gala, have been able to generate over $6 million in funding for Alzheimer’s research – a remarkable effort that will have a true impact on moving critical studies forward to achieve potential therapies.
+Since 2012, Mikey Hoag and the Part the Cloud committee and gala, have generated over $6 million in funding for Alzheimer’s research – a remarkable effort that will have a true impact on moving critical studies forward to achieve potential therapies.
 These awards are designed to accelerate transition of findings from the laboratory, through trials, into possible therapies – filling the gap in Alzheimer’s drug development by providing essential support for early phase clinical studies.
-Due to this increase in funding, the Alzheimer’s Association has awarded five research awards since January 2013 and will announce a new group of grant recipients in early 2015.
+Due to this increase in funding, the Alzheimer’s Association has awarded ten research awards since January 2013.
 These awards span a variety of targets in Alzheimer’s disease research and fall under the leadership of some of the nation's most prestigious scientists and universities:

 Adam L. Boxer, M.D, Ph.D., University of California, San Francisco